TypeScript Cheat Sheet

 "noEmit": true | Type-check only - leave emit to your bundler. |

 The TypeScript syntax you reach for most, on one page.
 This TypeScript cheat sheet is a quick reference for everyday TS - basic types, interfaces, type aliases, generics, unions, narrowing, and the built-in utility types.
+Since TypeScript builds on JavaScript, keep the JavaScript cheat sheet handy for the underlying syntax.

 Everything here is standard TypeScript that compiles with tsc and runs anywhere modern JavaScript does.
 Copy what you need, or try any snippet live in the TypeScript playground - nothing to install.
+New to types?
+Coddy's free interactive TypeScript course builds them up from JavaScript.

 TypeScript cheat sheet FAQ